-A registered student, faculty, or staff organization that presents a guest speaker must make clear that
+A registered or sponsored student, faculty, or staff organization that presents a guest speaker must make clear that:

-- 1. the organization, and not the University, invited the speaker; and - 2. the views expressed by the speaker are his or her own and do not necessarily represent the views of the University, The University of Texas System, or any component institution.
+- 1. the organization, and not the University, invited the speaker; - 2. the views expressed by the speaker are his or her own and do not necessarily represent the views of the University, The University of Texas System, or any System institution; and - 3. members of the general public are not invited to attend the guest speaker's presentation.